INSaFLU/insaflu_docs/docs/metagenomics_virus_detection.rst

 Output Visualization and Download
 ++++++++++++++++++++++++++++++++++

-The INSaFLU-TELEVIR bioinformatics pipeline for metagenomics virus diagnostic generates multiple outputs for each sample, reflecting the multiple steps of the pipeline (detailed here: https://insaflu.readthedocs.io/en/latest/bioinformatics-pipeline.html#metagenomics-virus-detection):
+The INSaFLU-TELEVIR bioinformatics pipeline for metagenomics virus diagnostic generates multiple outputs, reflecting the multiple steps of the pipeline (detailed here: https://insaflu.readthedocs.io/en/latest/bioinformatics-pipeline.html#metagenomics-virus-detection):

+The outputs are organized in dynamic 'expand-and-collapse' panels as follows:

+- Main Table Report (**Pathogen Identification**)

 - **Viral Enrichment** and/or **Host depletion** (Pre-processing)
 - **Assembly**
 - **Reads and Contigs classification**
 - **Remapping** of the viral sequences against selected reference genome sequences.

-The outputs are organized in dynamic 'expand-and-collapse' panels,